quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.1.6 =
+Thanks for using Quentn Plugin!
+Please update the plugin to improve the namespace of the rest API routes.

 = 1.1.5 =
 Thanks for using Quentn Plugin!
 Please update the plugin to improve handling of page access permission.